oracle/terraform-provider-oci/website/docs/r/management_dashboard_management_dashboards_import.html.markdown

 The following arguments are supported:

-* `import_details` - (Optional) Array of Dashboards to import.
-The `import_details` is mandatory if `import_details_path` is not passed.
-Value should be stringified JSON of [ManagementDashboardImportDetails](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/managementdashboard/20200901/ManagementDashboardImportDetails/)
-* `import_details_path` - (Optional) Array of Dashboards to import.
-The `import_details_path` is mandatory if `import_details` is not passed.
-Value should be the path to the JSON file containing [ManagementDashboardImportDetails](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/managementdashboard/20200901/ManagementDashboardImportDetails/)
+* `override_dashboard_compartment_ocid` - (Optional) If this attribute is set, the dashboard resources are created or updated in the compartment specified by OCID.
+If this attribute is not set, the compartment specified in the JSON metadata is used.
+* `override_same_name` - (Optional) By default, if a resource with the same OCID exists in the target compartment, it is updated during the import process, otherwise, a new resource is created.
+However, if this attribute is set to true, then during the import process if a resource with the same displayName exists in the compartment, then it is updated even if the OCIDs are different.
+This is useful when importing the same resource multiple times.
+If the compartment and displayName remain the same, the resource is only updated and multiple copies of a resource are not created.
+* `override_saved_search_compartment_ocid` - (Optional) If this attribute is set, the saved search resources are created or updated in the compartment specified by OCID.
+If this attribute is not set, the compartment specified in the JSON metadata is used.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values